microsoft/playwright/docs/src/test-sharding-js.md

 ### Serving report: other CI and storage systems

-At the high level the process creating combied HTML report consists of the following steps:
+At the high level, running multiple shards and generating a single combined report requires:

 1. Configure Playwright to produce `blob` report on every running shard.
 1. Copy all blob reports into a single local directory.